 Constitutional referendum to remove presidential term limits divides Central African Republic

-Move could entrench the ruling party’s power indefinitely in Central African Republic, observers say
+If the new constitution is passed, it could entrench the ruling party’s power indefinitely, analysts say.

-BANGUI, Central African Republic (AP) — The Central African Republic went to the polls Sunday in a highly anticipated vote on a new constitution, which would remove presidential term limits.
+BANGUI, Central African Republic (AP) — The Central African Republic went to the polls Sunday in a highly anticipated vote on a new constitution that would remove presidential term limits.

 President Faustin Archange Touadera wants to extend presidential terms from five to seven years and remove the previous two-term limit, enabling him to run again in 2025.